Rajbiraj: Climate

 Rajbiraj Municipal has particularly a tropical climate.
 The three main seasons, summer, monsoon and winter respectively.
 Being located in the Plain (Terai) lands of Nepal, the climate and weather of Rajbiraj is usually hot.
-The summer season runs from Early April to August and touches temperature ranging from 23 °C (73 °F) to 44 °C (111 °F).
+The summer season runs from early April to August and touches temperature ranging from 23 °C (73 °F) to 44 °C (111 °F).
 Monsoons arrive in the month of July heralded by dust and thunderstorms.
 The winter season prevails from the month of October till the month of March.
 Humidity, which prevails during monsoons, diminishes at the arrival of winters.
 The city observes pleasant sunny days and enjoyable cool nights with the temperature ranging from 6 °C (41 °F) to 30 °C (86 °F).

 Rajbiraj winter season is the most appealing time to pay here a visit.
 Tourists arrive in large numbers, anytime between mid-September to late March or early April.
-Overall the January is the coldest month and June is the most hottest month in the year.
+Overall, January is the coldest month and June is the most hottest month in the year.